 You can injure your knee in many ways, and each may have a different effect.
 That’s because your knee joint is a complex structure of bones, cartilage, muscles, tendons, ligaments and other soft tissues.
 While a swollen knee is the first indication of an injury, how it plays out depends on the actual injury.
-Call Redefine Healthcare injury doctor Dr. Freeman for an accurate assessment and effective treatment.
+Call Redefine Healthcare knee injury doctor Dr. Freeman for an accurate assessment and effective knee injury treatment.

 Knee injuries can strike because of added stress on your knees, as well as normal wear and tear, which means that the older you get, the more likely you are to injure a knee.

 At the same time, you can develop a torn tendon or ligament from twisting your leg while involved in any activity from aerobic dance to a pick-up basketball game.

 Knee pain usually occurs when you damage the cartilage or the knee joint.

 - Inability to bend or fully straighten your knee